Network · Ports

 3389

-Some open ports deserve extra review because they are commonly associated with administration, remote access, or direct service exposure.
+Some ports deserve extra review — commonly tied to administration, remote access, or direct service exposure.

 21